tylerapritchard/TESSGI_Tut_Step0/Step0.md

 #### For Apple OSX - Open up your terminal application under Applications/Utilities/Terminal

-You should see something like this: (*I'm pretty sure I'm not using the default color scheme here, it would be good to update it. with whatever the most default of defaults is*)
+You should see something like this:

 ![](/Users/tapritchard/TESSGI/Tutorials/Step0/openterm.gif)